breun/minimoog-sysex/README.md

 On Windows you may be able to use `mvnw.cmd` instead of `./mvnw`.

-Run it like this:
+Run the GUI like this:

-    $ java -jar target/minimoog-sysex-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar
+    $ java -jar model-d-control-ui/target/model-d-control-ui-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar

 Currently there is no real CLI/GUI yet, so only some information about the MIDI devices on your system is printed.

 Library
 -------

-I plan on keeping the library and CLI/GUI separate, so you can use the functionality in your own programs as well.
+The core library and GUI are in separate modules, so you can use the functionality of the core library in your own programs as well.

 Example usage in Java:

-    import nl.breun.minimoog.sysex.Minimoog
+    import ModelD
-    import nl.breun.minimoog.sysex.parameter.DeviceId
+    import DeviceId
-    import nl.breun.minimoog.sysex.parameter.KeyPriority
+    import KeyPriority

     import javax.sound.midi.Receiver
     import javax.sound.midi.Transmitter